wwwwwsssssxxxxx/rabbit/README.md

 5. Frequent dropouts (important)

-A. Please add this software to the whitelist of background operation.
+  a.
+Please add this software to the whitelist of background operation.
 (How to operate please own Google or Baidu, domestic mobile phone manufacturers have different systems)

-B. There are power saving optimization (battery optimization) options in settings-batteries and performance.
+  b.
+There are power saving optimization (battery optimization) options in settings-batteries and performance.
 For each application, choosing not to optimize can ensure resident backstage.

 6. Disconnect when not needed to save resources.